-- maximise value, by getting the most from the resources available - o encouraging uptake in order to achieve population immunity. - The COVID-19 Immunisation Programme is comprehensive and includes: - o a communications and engagement strategy - distribution, inventory management and immunisation scheduling - o post-market monitoring of uptake to enable the Ministry of Health to adapt its approach as it learns more. - Peleoseo Unoch The Ministry of Health has learnt from previous immunisation experiences and is making a variety of changes and improvements to ensure the COVID-19 Immunisation Programme is a success. - Already, significant changes to the immunisation system are being implemented to enable the successful delivery of the COVID-19 Immunisation Programme, such as the development of: - an inventory management system for COVID-19 vaccines to ensure the Ministry of Health has accurate information about where vaccines are located, and - the National Immunisation Solution that will give us accurate real-time information about who has received the vaccine. - The COVID-19 Immunisation Programme will uphold and honour Te Tiriti o Waitangi in a variety of ways, including through: - robust governance that includes external advisory groups with strong Māori and Pacific provider representation as well as senior leadership groups within the Ministry of Health - o partnering with Māori communities and organisations including Māori health providers - o leveraging off the recent success of the Updated COVID-19 Māori Health Response Plan. - The Ministry of Health has work underway to ensure that service design responds to the needs of all New Zealanders, including groups that the system has historically failed. - There is also work underway to identify trusted spokespeople to ensure the messages about the benefits of receiving a COVID-19 vaccine are well understood by the community. - We are also using the COVID-19 Immunisation Programme as an opportunity to create a legacy and make meaningful
+- campaign and designing delivery mechanisms that will be responsive to different groups - The COVID-19 Immunisation Programme is comprehensive and includes: - o a communications and engagement strategy to deliver key messages to encourage vaccine uptake and build confidence in the COVID-19 Immunisation Programme and the immunisation system more broadly - distribution, inventory management and immunisation scheduling - o post-market monitoring of uptake to enable the Ministry of Health to adapt its approach as it learns more - Peleoseo Unodo, The Ministry of Health has learnt from previous immunisation experiences and is making a variety of changes and improvements to ensure the COVID-19 Immunisation Programme is a success.
+Already, significant changes to the immunisation system are being Implemented to enable the successful delivery of the COVID-19 Immunisation Programme, such as the development of an inventory management system for COVID-19 vaccines - to ensure the Ministry of Health has accurate information about where vaccines are located, and - the National Immunisation Solution that will give us accurate, real-time information about who has received the vaccine. - The COVID-19 Immunisation Programme will uphold and honour Te Tiriti o Waitangi in a variety of ways, including through: - robust governance that includes external advisory groups with strong Māori and Pacific provider representation as well as senior leadership groups within the Ministry of Health - o partnering with Māori communities and organisations including Māori health providers - leveraging off the recent success of the Updated COVID-19 Māori Health Response Plan. - The Ministry of Health has work underway to ensure that service design responds to the needs of all New Zealanders, including groups that the system has historically failed. - There is also work underway to identify trusted spokespeople to ensure the messages about the benefits of receiving a COVID-19 vaccine are well understood by the community. - We are also using the COVID-19 Immunisation Programme as an opportunity to create a legacy and make meaningful